NaszvadiG/cim-xa/README.md

 USAGE:

-MODELS -- USING IDIORM ALONE OR IDIORM+PARIS: <a href="http://j4mie.github.io/idiormandparis/">See the Idiorm and Paris story here</a>
+USE IDIORM ALONE OR IDIORM+PARIS?: <a href="http://j4mie.github.io/idiormandparis/">See the Idiorm and Paris story here</a>

-CONTROLLERS AND VIEWS:
+CONTROLLER AND VIEW WITH IDIORM AND SAVANT:

-EXAMPLE OF CONTROLLER [Savant only, no database]
+EXAMPLE CONTROLLER

 <?php